 This building, at 28 Denison Sq, was completed in 1927.
 Architect Benjamin Swartz designed it with the Byzantine style in mind.
 The most striking features are the twin domes atop the building (sadly, the building isn’t open to the public).
 The Kiever Synagogue was the first specifically Jewish building designated as a historic site by the province of Ontario.

 Turn back toward Augusta Ave., and you'll see:

 21. La Tortilleria

 This tiny spot -- -just a few stools inside and, weather permitting, tables out front -- serves good corn tortillas made daily.
 Tacos and bottled drinks from Mexico round out the tiny menu.
 (198 Augusta Ave.; tel.
 647/723-8760).

 22. Perola Supermarket

 This store, at 247 Augusta Ave., is great for cassava and strings of peppers -- ancho, arbol, pasilla -- that are hung up to dry.
 Check out the bins of other exotic fruits and herbs, too.

-Continue N along Augusta Ave. to College St. Turn W on College St., and you'll find:
+Continue N along Augusta Ave. to Nassau St., turn W, and you'll find:

 28. Church of St. Stephen-in-the-Fields